eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

 users explain their setup.
 And most of what I see is junk.
-It's never the [Zettelkasten][zet] of the next Vannevar Bush, it's always a setup with tens of plugins, a daily note three pages long that is subdivided into fifty subpages recording every inane detail of life.
+It's never the [Zettelkasten][zet] of the next Vannevar Bush, it's always a setup with tens of plugins, a daily note three pages long that is subdivided into fifty subpages recording all the inane minutiae of life.
+This is a recipe for burnout.

 [obs]: https://obsidian.md/
 [roam]: https://roamresearch.com/